 What is inside a seed?
 What do seeds need to grow?
 How are seeds dispersed?
-Join us as we find out the answers to these questions while going on a seed hunt in the Garden!
+Join us as we find out the answers to these questions while hunting seeds in the Garden!
 Capacity: 30 students; length of program: 60 minutes